paultyng/tf-static-registry/README.md

 Then run the tool using `tfstaticregistry` and it will fetch the specified providers and build a static site.

+See the [examples/netlify/site] directory for an example configuration and Netlify setup, and the [examples/netlify/tf] directory for a test Terraform configuration.

 ## TODO

 * Support provider renaming, currently the source name and destination names need to match or files and paths get out of sync